Epsom Library: Wētā Sculpture

-The bronze wētā sculpture (80 kilograms in weight, 1500mm in the length) was made to celebrate the 80th anniversary of Epsom Library in 1998.
+The bronze wētā sculpture (80 kg in weight, 1,500 mm in length) was made to celebrate the 80th anniversary of Epsom Library in 1998.
 It was commissioned by Astrid Malcolm, a community board member then and was sculpted by Jonathan Campbell as one of a series of artworks.
 It was initially placed on a pillar outside the library.

 On Wednesday, 10 January 2007, the wētā sculpture was found stolen from the grounds of Epsom Library by a library patron.
 However, the actual date and time of the theft remains a mystery and never recovered.
 A new wētā sculpture funded by the Hobson Community Board was unveiled to mark the library’s 90th anniversary in 2008.
 The new wētā sculpture was installed inside the library and a plague was put under the wētā to commemorate Astrid Malcolm who was killed in a diving accident in 2000.